Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

 # Switch
-This tutorial describes how to create and use Popup.
+This tutorial describes how to create and use Switch.

 ## Overview
 Switch is one kind of common component, it can be used as selector.